 6. How to Fix WordPress Stuck in Maintenance Mode

-This is a common problem, but one that can cause a lot of headaches.
+This is one of the most common WordPress errors, but one that can cause a lot of headaches.
 Occurs when WordPress is serviced for an update and is stopped before completion.

 This makes WordPress unable to set the website back to normal mode, leaving it constantly under maintenance.